wp-plugins/thin-out-revisions/readme.txt

 == Changelog ==

+= 1.3.6 - Sep 2, 2013 =
+* [Fixed] Improper operation of the 'Delete revisions on initial publication' feature in WP 3.6.

 = 1.3.5 - Aug 3, 2013 =
 * [Fixed] Broken behavior in WP 3.5.
 Sorry for frequent update.